jtbnz/backup_dashboard/README.md

 5. Click on it to add it to your dashboard
 6. Configure the card (optional)
 7. Click "Save"

+#### Manual Method (if the card doesn't appear in the card list)
+If the card doesn't appear in the list of available cards, you'll need to add it as a resource first:

+1. Go to Configuration > Lovelace Dashboards > Resources
+2. Click the "+" button to add a new resource
+3. Enter the URL: `/custom_components/dashboard_backup/dashboard_card.js`
+4. Select Resource type: "JavaScript Module"
+5. Click "Create"
+6. Refresh your browser

+After adding the resource, follow the steps in the Automatic Method to add the card to your dashboard.

+#### Using the Service
+You can also add the card as a resource using the service:

+1. Go to Developer Tools > Services
+2. Select service: `dashboard_backup.add_card_resource`
+3. Click "Call Service"
+4. Refresh your browser

 ### Card Configuration Options